Looking up at the summit ridge to Ruby Pyramid

 Once at the lake, take the trail on the left side of the lake, which steeply climbs towards a prominent knob.
 We found the trail easy to follow on the way up, albeit a little more confusing on the way down.
 Once at the knob, you can see the saddle between Ruby Dome and Ruby Pyramid.
 If you do it right, you won’t have to really lose any elevation.
 Just head up towards the saddle staying below the Dome, and you will reach the boulder field to the saddle.
 Once at the saddle, head left towards Ruby Pyramid, or right towards Ruby Dome.
 Although they look quite daunting, they are no more than steep class 2 scrambles.

 It is 5 miles one way to Ruby Pyramid from the trailhead, with a gain of approximately 4,900’.
 6 ¼ miles one way from the locked gate, gaining 5,400’.
-If climbing with Ruby Dome, the gain is 5,360’ or so from the trailhead with about 10 ¾ miles round trip distance.
+If climbing both Ruby Pyramid and Ruby Dome, the gain is 5,360’ or so from the trailhead with about 10 ¾ miles round trip distance.
 Add 1 ¼ mile and 500’ each way from the locked gate.

 When we camped on August 17, 2012, there was no problem obtaining the key.
 Leaving is tricky, because nearly every vehicle in and out locks the gate.
 So be sure to plan accordingly if you have multiple automobiles.